-How to Visit Horseshoe Bend, Arizona
+The Ultimate Guide to Visiting Horseshoe Bend, Arizona

 Arizona’s Natural Wonder

 For those who prefer some stats, the Horseshoe Bend overlook is about 4,200 feet above sea level.
 The Colorado River is 3,200 feet above the sea level.
-Thus it leaves you with a panoramic view of a 1,000-foot drop.
+Thus, it leaves you with a panoramic view of a 1,000-foot drop.

 Visit Horseshoe Bend